CURRICULUM VITAE

 1999-2001: member, NSF Geosciences Advisory Council

-2000-2002: member, Abrupt Climate Change Committee of the National Research
+2000-2002: member, Abrupt Climate Change Committee of the National Research Council

 2000-2006: member, Climate Research Committee of the National Research Council